-Make no mistake, road racing is challenging.
-As with time trials, you need to be pretty fit but you also need to be able to accelerate, climb, sprint, recover quickly and then do it all again.
-Unlike time trials, where the strongest rider will win, road racing is as much about tactics as fitness; you need to be able to read the race, to ‘sit in’ where necessary, spot the breaks that matter (and get into them) and attack when the time comes.
+Road racing is challenging.
+You need to be able to accelerate, climb, sprint, recover quickly, and then do it all again.
+Unlike time trials, where the strongest rider generally wins, road racing is as much about tactics as fitness: you need to be able to read the race, spot the breaks that matter, get into them, and attack when the time comes.

 Am I fit enough?